renliangfeng/sail4j-iiq-idn/README.md

        sail4j-iiq-idn/maven-template

 - Modify pom.xml to update groupId and artifactId if necessary.
+Add additional dependencies if required.
 Please note this folder also includes 2 examples (with corresponding Junit test cases) for the reference.

 - Import the project directory into Eclipse (or Intellij) as a Maven project.

 # Use Sail4j to develop Rule